DEVOLUTION AND LOCAL GOVERNMENT REORGANISATION

 The biggest shake up of local government in over 50 years.

-In terms of devolution, the plan is clear: The Government wants every area of England to be covered by the devolution of powers from Westminster to local government, ideally by the end of this Parliament.
+This significant change is in support of the Government’s devolution agenda.
+The Government wants every area of England to be covered by the devolution of powers from Westminster to local government, ideally by the end of this Parliament.
 That is ambitious, with just 61% of England currently covered by a devolution deal (90% of the North of England but only 46% of the South of England).
 Six priority areas have already been identified for fast-tracked devolution.
 Devolved authorities will be led by an elected Mayor (with limited exceptions).
+Priority areas have been selected and the areas not within that programme are working around the clock to ensure they do not get left behind.

 HOW WE CAN HELP